ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 *Time* is expressed as a noun phrase using `tenpo` and modifiers.
 The most common ones are `kama` (for future), `pini` (for past), `ni` (for present), `suno` (for day/daytime) and `pimeja` (for night); *"kama"*, *"pini"* and *"ni"* are often used in conjunction with the latter two.

 > ona li lape lon tenpo pimeja. | She sleeps at night.
-> ona li kama apeja lon tenpo suno ni. | Today she'll be miserable.
+> ona li kama apeja lon tenpo suno ni. | Today she is going to be miserable.
 > tenpo kama la ona li tawa tomo pali. | She will go to work.
-> tenpo pini la ona li pali ala. | She didn't work before.
+> tenpo pini la ona li pali ala. | She did not work before.
 > taso tenpo ni la ona li moku. | But she is \[only] eating for now.

 *Space* works similar to time, but with more variance: instead of having a single noun, we can use `ma` (for place in general; also "outside") and `tomo` (for house/building or "inside") among others.
 Spatial nouns after `lon` mean current location, while if they are preceded by `tawa`, they specify directions: